splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/20-otel-collector.md

 * Infrastructure metrics (disk, CPU, memory, etc)
 * Application Performance Monitoring (APM) traces
 * Profiling data
-* Host and application logs
+* Host and Application logs

 {{% notice title="Delete any existing OpenTelemetry Collectors" style="warning" %}}
 If you have completed a Splunk Observability workshop using this EC2 instance, please ensure you have deleted the collector running in Kubernetes before continuing.
 This can be done by running the following command: